-As a matter of procedure, hearings may also be recorded by Board of Revision staff for decision and minute writing purposes.
-These recordings are not considered an official record and will not be provided to the parties, nor to the Assessment Appeals Committee.
-Access to the tapes will be limited to the Board members and the Board of Revision staff.
+As a matter of procedure, hearings may also be recorded by board of revision staff for decision and minute writing purposes.
+These recordings are not considered an official record and will not be provided to the parties, nor to the assessment appeals committee.
+Access to the recordings will be limited to board members and board of revision staff.
 Recordings will be destroyed once a decision has been rendered.